 According to Thomson, the playhouse recruited and signed 20 actors at auditions in New York City, St. Louis and Louisville before the pandemic caused a nationwide shutdown in March.
 The company, which numbers around 55 people, also includes musicians, a tech crew, costumers, directors and choreographers.

-Even though it’s no longer required, the whole crew will quarantine for two weeks upon arrival in Bigfork.
+The whole crew quarantined for two weeks upon arrival in Bigfork.
 “That way, we know the entire company is COVID free and we then can function like a single family home,” says Thomson.

 “That means that we don’t have to social distance from each other – so you get a believable story on stage.”

-As for theatre-goers, every other row will be blocked off until the state lifts its strict distancing limits, with two empty seats between reservation groups.
-Extra cleaning and sanitizing procedures are in place, and the playhouse will urge patrons to wear masks and keep a safe distance in the lobby and theatre.
+As for theatre-goers, every other row is blocked off until the state lifts its strict distancing limits, with two empty seats between reservation groups.
+Extra cleaning and sanitizing procedures are in place, and – given the governor’s new directive – playhouse patrons must wear masks and are encouraged to keep a safe distance in the lobby and theatre.

 The playhouse holds 432 people.
 “Unfortunately, we’re thinking 170 might be a full house for us this summer,” says Thomson.